Pakistan: Top court bars execution of two mentally ill prisoners | DW | 10.02.2021

 The organization has been advocating for mentally ill prisoners to be exempted from death, and represented the inmates in the Supreme Court case.

-The top court in its judgement asked the authorities to make necessary amendments in the relevant laws and rules.
+The top court in its judgment asked authorities to make necessary amendments in the relevant laws and rules.

-It said the exemptions of the mentally ill prisoners require a certification by a medical board.
+It said the exemptions of the mentally ill prisoners require certification by a medical board.

 More than 500 people have been executed since 2014.